HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="stylesheets-per-page.png",
   caption="Distribution of the number of stylesheets per page.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for the total number of stylesheets loaded per page.
-Each percentile has two columns, one for desktop and one for mobile.
-The numbers are as follows.
+The results are as follows.
 10th percentile, 1 stylesheet for desktop and 1 stylesheet for mobile.
 25th percentile, 3 for both desktop and mobile.
 50th percentile, 7 for desktop and 6 for mobile.
 75th percentile, 13 for both desktop and mobile.
 90th percentile, 22 for both desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=1775427809&format=interactive", sheets_gid="751625680", sql_file="stylesheet_count.sql"